Skip to Main Content

 Aegina sits roughly 45 minutes from Piraeus by high-speed ferry, making it technically accessible from Athens in a way that Santorini or Mykonos is not.
 That proximity means it functions as a weekend destination for Athenians with the confidence to skip the obvious options, and as a lower-pressure entry point for international travellers who want island Greece without the summer-season compression of the Cyclades.
 Compared to the scale and programmatic intensity of Amanzoe in Porto Heli or the urban anchoring of Four Seasons Astir Palace Hotel Athens in Athens, Elix operates in a more contained register where the absence of programming is itself a feature.

-For a broader map of how Greece's island properties distribute across the premium tier, properties including Astra Suites in Santorini, Myconian Ambassador in Mykonos, Kivotos Mykonos in Mykonos Island, and Grace Hotel, Auberge Resorts Collection in Imerovigli each represent a different calibration of spectacle to intimacy.
+For a broader map of how Greece's island properties distribute across the premium tier, properties including Astra Suites in Santorini, Myconian Ambassador in Mykonos, Kivotos Mykonos in Mykonos Island, and Grace Hotel, Auberge Resorts Collection in Imerovigli each represent a different balance of spectacle and intimacy.
 Elix sits at the intimacy end of that range, with the beach access providing the sensory anchor that caldera views provide elsewhere.
 Other Saronic and mainland comparisons include Poseidonion Grand Hotel Spetses in Spetses and Kinsterna Hotel in Monemvasía, which take similarly unhurried positions relative to Greece's more trafficked island nodes.

 Planning Your Stay